What is probate? How does it work?

 Probate involves the filing of paperwork, public notices, and court appearances by lawyers.
 Attorneys are paid a fee from the estate to provide legal services, and the amount of these fees are determined by the extent and often the value of the estate.

-The standard process would begin with the person named as the “personal representative” as directed by the will of the deceased.
-In the event of a person dying without a Will, the representative will be appointed by the court.
+The standard process would begin with the person named the “personal representative” as directed by the deceased’s will.
+If a person dies without a Will, the representative will be appointed by the court.
 The personal representative hires the attorney typically to help direct them through the legal process.
 The court and the public are notified of the decedent’s passing and put on notice that the probate case is open.
-The Will is validated, and the list of assets is presented to the court along with any debts and unpaid taxes.
+The Will is validated, and the list of assets is presented to the court and any debts and unpaid taxes.

 The representative must manage the assets during this process and make sure that the assets are secure.
-If instructed by the courts, the representative may be required to sell or make a change in an asset.
-This instruction may be from details listed in the will and may need to be done to comply with any specific bequests, such as a cash gift or disbursement.
+If instructed by the courts, the representative may be required to sell or change an asset.
+This instruction may be from details listed in the will and may need to comply with any specific bequests, such as a cash gift or disbursement.